What to Expect

 On your arrival

-• We ask that you arrive earlier than your assessment time and one of our clinicians will come out to meet you
+- We ask that you arrive a few minutes before your assessment time and one of our clinicians will come out to meet you

 ADOS-2: 1 to 1.5 hours